 What happens if a student goes through three (3) years at RMU as a candidate of ELSAP and does not get accepted to Law School?

-Candidates in ELSAP are NOT automatically accepted to Law School.
+Candidates in ELSAP are NOT automatically accepted to Law School unless they meet the GPA and LSAT criteria required by the RMU law school partners.
 Candidates who are not admitted to Law School will complete their undergraduate degree at RMU by taking the necessary courses in their degree program during a fourth year at RMU.
-The student may still apply to Law School during or after the completion of the fourth year at RMU.

-the fourth year, while attending Law School will the student considered a RMU student or a Law School student?
+During the fourth year, while attending Law School will the student be considered a RMU student or a Law School student?

 Will the grades I receive in my first year at Law School count towards my undergraduate degree?

 NO. Only credits will be counted.
 Law School courses will appear as transfer credits on the undergraduate transcript with a grade of “P”.

 During my fourth year, while attending Law School, do I pay RMU tuition or Law Scholl tuition?

 For the fourth year of study, students will pay regular Law School tuition and fees.